-6.3 Service Transition (ST) Domain
+9.3 SERVICE TRANSITION (ST) DOMAIN

-The Service Transition Domain is responsible for assisting in the navigation of the design of services as they move from concept to production, the implementation of services, and making modifications to services as a result of required corrective actions or to improve an existing service.
+The Service Transition Domain is responsible for assisting in the navigation of the design of services as they move from concept to production, the implementation or decommissioning of services or service components, and making modifications to services as a result of required corrective actions or to improve an existing service.
 As such, it is the responsibility in this Domain to ensure the strategic vision of DoD is carried out and includes ensuring the creation of services in Service Design is carried out during the implementation phases.